Iranian army commander offers to help police suppress unrest

 Nikki Haley, the U.S. ambassador to the United Nations, said earlier this week Washington was seeking emergency sessions on Iran’s turmoil at the U.N.
 Security Council in New York and the U.N.
 Human Rights Council in Geneva.

-Russia rejected the idea on Thursday, with Deputy Foreign Minister Sergei Ryabkov calling it “harmful and destructive”, according to RIA news agency.
+Russia rejected the idea, with Deputy Foreign Minister Sergei Ryabkov calling it “harmful and destructive”, according to RIA news agency.

 As unrest spread across Iran, mainly in smaller cities and towns, protesters said they were tired of official anti-Western rhetoric and it was time for Supreme Leader Ayatollah Ali Khamenei and the government of President Hassan Rouhani to quit.